-My long association with national clubs like the American Kennel Club has taught me something about dogs.
-Hiking can be dangerous for both you and the dog.
+My long association with national clubs like the American Kennel Club has taught me something about exercise and animals.

 Responsible dog owners love to hike outdoors with their four-legged companions and seldom is there a problem.
 But while our beautiful wilderness looks safe enough, the wild outdoors can become life-threatening in an instant.

 Let's start with the ordinary things you and your dog might encounter like the ticks, painful thorns, and poisonous snakes.
 Expect to discover these at some point in your hike.
 That’s why having a small emergency kit for your dog is critical before you set out.

 A paw injury, heat exhaustion or any number of things can turn what was supposed to be a fun hike into a disaster if you have to take your dog to the Veterinarian.
 Trust me, it happens.

 Here are 6 Essential Tips that I have learned along the way.

 For more information on dogs and hiking, educate yourself with any of the websites I've listed in the references at the bottom of the page.